Introduction

 sent to the sender agent, where it is stored in our database and forwarded to the

 sender account by callback to a webhook url (under implementation).
+The postbackData

 Suggestion reply